-- 11.1.7 Employees employed prior to 1 July 2014 whose ordinary hours of work are from Monday to Friday shall not be compelled to agree to work ordinary hours of work on Saturdays and/or Sundays. - 11.1.8 The ordinary hours for employees engaged in the following functions shall be between Monday and Friday: - 11.1.8.1 Building Surveyors - 11.1.8.2 Engineering (professional and trainees) - 11.1.8.3 Finance - 11.1.8.4 Health Surveyors - 11.1.8.5 Town Planning - 11.1.9 The ordinary hours for employees engaged in general administration shall be between Monday and Friday except where such administrative duties are associated with work in functions where a different spread of hours is applicable. - 11.1.10 An employee's commencement and/or finishing times may be altered by agreement.
-Such an agreement must be in writing and must be genuine with no compulsion to agree. - 11.1.11 Ordinary hours of work shall not exceed twelve (12) hours in any one day exclusive of unpaid meal breaks. - 11.1.12 Any proposal to change the ordinary hours of a position from 35 to 38 or vice versa shall be discussed with Consultative Committee prior to any change being implemented.
-Any change must include additional payment reflecting the change of hours, where applicable. - 11.1.13 Hours of Work Section Managers
+- 11.1.7.1 Building Surveyors - 11.1.7.2 Engineering (professional and trainees) - 11.1.7.3 Finance - 11.1.7.4 Health Surveyors - 11.1.7.5 Town Planning. - 11.1.8 The ordinary hours for employees engaged in general administration shall be between Monday and Friday except where such administrative duties are associated with work in functions where a different spread of hours is applicable. - 11.1.9 An employee's commencement and/or finishing times may be altered by agreement.
+Such an agreement must be in writing and must be genuine with no compulsion to agree. - 11.1.10 Ordinary hours of work shall not exceed twelve hours in any one day exclusive of unpaid meal breaks. - 11.1.11 Where broken shifts are worked, the spread of ordinary hours can be no greater than twelve hours in any one day. - 11.1.12 Any proposal to change the ordinary hours of a position from 35 to 38 or viceversa shall be discussed with Consultative Committee prior to any change being implemented.
+Any change must include additional payment reflecting the change of hours, where applicable. - 11.2 Hours of Work Section Managers

-If you are a Section Manager, you will work 35 ordinary hours plus reasonable additional hours.
+Section Managers will work 35 ordinary hours plus reasonable additional hours.

-11.1.13.1 Section Managers will be employed on a full-time basis.

-11.1.13.2 Section Managers may be required by Council to work reasonable additional hours of duty to meet the demands of the position.
-Section Managers agree to advise their Group Manager and/or the General Manager should they consider the hours they are required to work are unreasonable having regard to:

-- (1) any risk to personal health and safety; - (2) personal circumstances including any family responsibilities; - (3) the needs of the workplace or enterprise; and/or - (4) the notice (if any) given by Council of the additional hours and by the Section Manager of your intention to refuse it.

-11.1.13.3 Section Managers are required to work from 9am to 5pm Monday to Friday inclusive, together with such additional hours outside these hours of work, including but not limited to weekends or public holidays, as necessary for the proper performance of duties.
-These core hours may be varied by agreement between the individual Section Manager and their Group Manager and/or the General Manager.

-11.1.13.4 The remuneration package is structured to reward the employee for all work undertaken as a Section Manager and no overtime or any allowances shall be paid to the Section Manager for reasonable additional hours of duty.
+- 11.2.1 Section Managers will be employed on a full-time basis. - 11.2.2 Section Managers may be required by Council to work reasonable additional hours of duty to meet the demands of the position.
+Section Managers agree to advise their Group Manager and/or the General Manager should they consider the hours they are required to work are unreasonable having regard to: - any risk to personal health and safety - personal circumstances including any family responsibilities - the needs of the workplace or enterprise - the notice (if any) given by Council of the additional hours and by the Section Manager of your intention to refuse it. - 11.2.3 Section Managers are required to work from 9am to 5pm Monday to Friday inclusive, together with such additional hours outside these hours of work, including but not limited to weekends or public holidays, as necessary for the proper performance of duties.
+These core hours may be varied by agreement between the individual Section Manager and their Group Manager and/or the General Manager. - 11.2.4 The remuneration package is structured to reward the employee for all work undertaken as a Section Manager and no overtime or any allowances shall be paid to the Section Manager for reasonable additional hours of duty.
 Hours worked in addition to reasonable additional hours shall be dealt with in accordance with sub-clause 15.2.4 of this Agreement.